tldr-pages/tldr/pages/common/masscan.md

 # Masscan

 > Masscan - network scanner meant to scan the entire Internet as fast as possible.
 > Best run with elevated priviledges.
-Nmap compability run 'masscan --nmap' to find out more.
+Nmap compability run `masscan --nmap` to find out more.
 > More information: <https://github.com/robertdavidgraham/masscan>.

 - Scan a ip or network subnet for port 443: